-Trump urges end to Florida recount, Democrats seek extension
+Trump seeks end for Florida recount as Republicans' leads shrink

 Neighboring Georgia’s gubernatorial race also remains undecided as does the U.S. Senate contest in Arizona.
 Several U.S House of Representative races are also still too close to call.
 Democrats seized control of the House in last week’s election.

-U.S. District Judge Mark Walker has scheduled a Wednesday hearing on another lawsuit, filed by Nelson’s campaign, seeking to stop the state from rejecting vote-by-mail and provisional ballots where voter signatures do not match the record on file.

-In the lawsuit, Nelson’s campaign said “thousands of eligible voters” could see their rights violated under current practices, citing research that black and young voters disproportionately see their ballots rejected.
+The Democratic National Committee and veterans’ advocacy group VoteVets Action Fund filed a new lawsuit on Monday asking a federal judge to order state officials to accept all mail-in ballots postmarked by Election Day, rather than only those received by 7 p.m. that day, the same time that polls closed.

-Reporting by Letitia Stein in Tampa, Florida, and Susan Heavey in Washington; additional reporting by Lisa Lambert in Washington; Editing by Will Dunham and Alistair Bell
+Reporting by Letitia Stein in Tampa, Florida, and Susan Heavey in Washington; additional reporting by Mark Hosenball and Lisa Lambert in Washington and Zachary Fagenson in Miami; Editing by Scott Malone and Alistair Bell